For the longest time, I resisted even trying micellar water.

-I subscribe to the New Beauty Test Tube and in my last box of goodies, I received a sample of micellar water from Lumene.
+I subscribe to the New Beauty Test Tube and in one of my boxes of goodies, I received a sample of micellar water from Lumene.
 I read the ingredients and put it aside with the intention of trying it at a later date.

 My husband saw it and decided he wanted to try it out.
 He loved it!

 I was still a little skeptical but decided to give it a try anyway.
 To my surprise, I really liked it too.

 I thought my skin would still feel dirty or possibly dried out but it didn’t.
 It felt clean and hydrated.

 I wondered if other micellar waters would feel the same way so I went to Ulta and purchased a few others.
 I read through the ingredients lists of several brands and decided to purchase La Roche Posay Micellar Water, Pacifica Kale Water, Pacifica Cactus Water, and another bottle of the Lumene.